ignite/cli/docs/guide/token_factory.md

 - In the `x/tokenfactory/client/cli/tx_denom_test.go` file, remove the entire `TestDeleteDenom()` function.
 - In the `x/tokenfactory/client/cli/tx_denom.go` file, remove the entire `CmdDeleteDenom()` function.
-- In the `x/tokenfactory/client/cli/tx.go` file, remove the line that has the delete command:
+- In the `x/tokenfactory/client/cli/tx.go` file, remove the line that adds the delete command:

     ```go
     cmd.AddCommand(CmdDeleteDenom())